shazm12/Ai-based-Ecommerce-web-app/CODE_OF_CONDUCT.md

 ## Reporting Violations

-If you feel that someone violated the guidlines in Code Of Conduct or Contributing guidelines, please do mail me at [berashamik115@gmail.com.](mailto:berashamik115@gmail.com)
+If you feel that someone violated the guidelines in Code Of Conduct or Contributing guidelines, please do mail me at [berashamik115@gmail.com.](mailto:berashamik115@gmail.com)